AndreyGeonya/img-bfs/README.md

-Img-bfs is a JavaScript library for <a href="http://en.wikipedia.org/wiki/Breadth-first_search" target="_blank">breadth-first traversal in image</a>.
+Img-bfs is a JavaScript library for <a href="http://en.wikipedia.org/wiki/Breadth-first_search" target="_blank">breadth-first traversal</a> in image.

 ## API